HolgerJanz/FastAssembler/README.md

 This is the original Fast Assembler package delivered with SpartaDOS X Toolkit Disk up to version 4.49.

+It was developed by Marek Goderski from MMMG Soft (Free MG).
+He was so kind to release Fast Assembler to Public Domain.

 Fast Assembler 1.7 uses undocumented features for parameter parsing.
 These features have been removed with SpartaDOS X 4.47 and reintroduced with 4.49e.
 For this Fast Assembler 1.7 will only work with SpartaDOS versions below 4.47 or above 4.49d.

 ## Version 1.8